-- A record of the young artist having met the criteria for Performing and Creative Skills and Conceptual Knowledge - A record of the young artist completing Assessment Tasks which provide evidence for meeting Evaluation criteria and Personal Development outcomes. - An audio or video recording of a final performance which is sent to CMA for moderation. - An audio or video recording of a small improvisation or composition (with or without a backing track) sent to CMA for moderation.
+- A record of the young artist having met the criteria for Performing and Creative Skills and Conceptual Knowledge - A record of the young artist completing Assessment Tasks which provide evidence for meeting Evaluation criteria and Personal Development outcomes. - A video recording of a final performance / presentation which is sent to RSL for moderation.